fedi-e2ee/public-key-directory-specification/Specification.md

     Its contents may vary from action to action.
     */
   },
-  /* A signature calcualted over "@context", "action", and "message". */ "signature": ""
+  /* A signature calculated over "@context", "action", and "message". */ "signature": "",
+  "symmetric-keys": {
+    /* These are used to decrypt attributed in the "message" object.
+They are not signed.
+     * This feature also only exists for compliance purposes, not to accomplish security goals. */ }
 }
 ```

 Some protocol messages **SHOULD** also include a top level `"key-id"` attribute, which will help implementations select
 one of many public keys to validate the signature.
 If no `key-id` is provided, each valid public key **MAY** be tried.

-An additional top level `"actor-id-key"` **SHOULD** also be included, unless the user has explicitly opted out of this
-mechanism.
-Opting out prevents them from asserting their Right to be Forgotten, and is not recommended.

 The following subsections each describe a different Protocol Message type.